 Professor Yockey teaches Business Associations, Securities Regulation, Private Companies, and a seminar on Compliance, Ethics, and Risk Management.
 His teaching has been recognized at the college and university level—named Iowa Law teacher of the year in 2012 and a four-time nominee for the campus-wide President and Provost Award for Teaching Excellence.

 Professor Yockey writes in the areas of corporate governance, organizational compliance, social enterprise, and higher education.
 He recently co-edited the Cambridge Handbook of Social Enterprise Law, and his scholarship appears in leading law journals across the country.

-Before coming to Iowa, Professor Yockey taught as a Visiting Assistant Professor at the University of Illinois College of Law.
-He is also a summa cum laude graduate of the University of Illinois College of Law, where he served as articles editor for the University of Illinois Law Review and was elected to the Order of the Coif.
+Before coming to Iowa, he practiced corporate and securities litigation at Sidley Austin LLP in Chicago.
+He is a summa cum laude graduate of the University of Illinois College of Law, where he served as articles editor for the University of Illinois Law Review and was elected to the Order of the Coif.

 After graduating from law school, he clerked for Judge John D. Tinder (retired from the U.S. Court of Appeals for the Seventh Circuit) in Indianapolis.
 After clerking and practicing, he spent two years teaching as a Visiting Assistant Professor at his alma mater.